AGJ-smart/MyTestRepo/README.md

-# CodeSync
+# test
-sync my code
+test some code